Micromobility and Transit Making Micromobility Work

 Insurance Accessibility Vendors are in a volatile industry; operations may cease without warning

-Legal Requirements Equity Vendors subject to jurisdictional regulation
+Legal Requirements Vendors subject to jurisdictional regulation

 Data Privacy and Security Privacy Concerns Agency staffing shortages